Young officer slain in Harlem joined to help 'chaotic city'

 After Rivera and Mora walked from the front of the apartment down a narrow hallway to check on McNeil, he swung open a bedroom door and began shooting, police said.
 Both officers were gunned down before they could pull their weapons and defend themselves, police said.

-As McNeil tried to flee, a third officer who had stayed with McNeil’s mother in the front of the apartment shot at McNeil and wounded him in the head and arm, Essig said.
+As McNeil tried to flee, a third officer who had stayed with McNeil’s mother in the front of the apartment shot at McNeil and wounded him in the head and arm, NYPD Chief of Detectives James Essig said.

 “This was just not an attack on these brave officers,” Adams said Friday night.
 “This was an attack on the city of New York.”